kaleidocode-app/navigator/README.md

 </div>

 ## How to use
 Navigator will look through all of the layers in your document and find the ones with color styles.
 Simply select the layer that you want to apply a color styles to, run Navigator, find your color and select it.
+You can apply a color style to any vector, line, frame or group.

 Note: If you have a large amount of layers in your document, it might take a few seconds longer to load.